 He swallowed, eyes still locked on me as if daring me to look away first.
 “Your shot.”

 “Thanks.”
 I almost choked on that single word.
 Clearing my throat, I set the cue ball back in its place on the table.
 Glancing behind me to make sure no one was going to bump into me this time, I set up my shot.

-No one touched me, but my hands were still unsteady from that unnerving exchange, and in spite of lining up the perfect shot, the nine bounced off of the side and came to rest in the middle of the table.
-Sighing, I stood and looked at my opponent.
+No one touched me, but my hands were still unsteady, and despite lining up the perfect shot, the nine bounced off the side and came to rest in the middle of the table.
+I sighed and straightened up.
+“Your shot.”

-His eyes flicked around the table, looking for just the right shot, probably calculating every possible outcome from every possible angle, analyzing the game the way a chess player did.
-As he did, his fingers drummed the side of the table, and I'll be damned if there wasn't just a hint of unsteadiness in his hand.
+He flicked his gaze around the table, probably calculating every possible outcome from every possible angle, analyzing the game the way a chess player did.
+As he did, his fingers drummed the side of the table, and I’ll be damned if there wasn’t just a hint of unsteadiness in his hand.
 I furrowed my brow, focused on his hand, trying to decide whether or not it was just my imagination.

 The drumming stopped.